LiorTahulian/react-app-project/README.md

 ## Front

-1. Open the terminal, go to "/front", and write
+1. Open the terminal, go to "/front", and write:
 ```
 npm i
 ```
 to get all the required libraries.

-2. Write
+2. Write:
 ```
 npm run start
 ```